KRMisha/Makefile/README.md

   release=1       Run target using release configuration rather than debug win32=1         Build for 32-bit Windows (valid when built on Windows only)

-Note: the above options affect all, install, run, copyassets, and printvars targets
+Note: the above options affect the all, install, run, copyassets, compdb, and printvars targets
 ```

 ### Building